 The school day starts with gates opening at 8:30am and registration at 8:45am, with the day ending at 3:15pm.
 Bobbing offers comprehensive wraparound care through its Childsplay club.
 Breakfast club runs from 7:30am to 8:30am at a cost of £3.75 per day, including breakfast.
 The after-school club runs from 3:00pm until 6:00pm, with tiered pricing of £7.00 until 4:45pm or £9.25 until 6:00pm, which includes a light snack.

-Bobbing Village School remains an academic powerhouse in the Sittingbourne region, delivering Key Stage 2 results that rival the best in England.
+Bobbing Village School remains a strong academic option in the Sittingbourne region, with Key Stage 2 expected-standard results above many local comparators.
 It successfully balances a traditional village atmosphere with high academic expectations.
 Best suited to local families within the immediate village who want a nurturing, small-school environment with a proven track record of exam success.
 The main hurdle is admission; once inside, pupils benefit from a high-quality curriculum and a strong community ethos.

-Yes, academically it is exceptional.
-It ranks 1st in Sittingbourne and in the top 3% of primaries in England for KS2 results.
+Yes, academically it is strong.
+It ranks 8th in Sittingbourne and 6,602nd in England overall in the current FindMySchool primary ranking, with 80% of pupils reaching the expected standard in reading, writing and maths.
 While its latest Ofsted rating is Requires Improvement, the Quality of Education and Early Years provision remain rated as Good.

 Yes, the Childsplay club provides wraparound care.
 Breakfast club starts at 7:30am and after-school care is available until 6:00pm.
 Costs range from £3.75 for breakfast to £9.25 for a full evening session.